Blog

 Also known as full-thickness burns, third-degree burns destroy the first and second layers of skin and may also damage tissue, nerves, muscle and bone.
 They are the most severe types of burns.

 Third-degree burns vary in colour and can cause extreme pain.
 They won’t heal on their own and require medical attention.
-Treatment includes removal of dead tissue, skin grafting, and compression therapy to minimize scarring.
+Treatment includes removal of dead tissue, skin grafting, and compression therapy to minimise scarring.

 Burns can occur for a multitude of reasons and can be placed into specific categories according to the nature of the burn.
 Different burns require different treatments and dressings to facilitate healing.
 The different types of burns are: